Philomela: Mythology

 Let him regard me, and accept my pray'r.

-Rendered unable to speak because of her injuries, Philomela wove a tapestry (or a robe) that told her story and had it sent to Procne.
-Procne was incensed and in revenge, she killed her son by Tereus, Itys (or Itylos), boiled him and served him as a meal to her husband.
-After Tereus ate Itys, the sisters presented him with the severed head of his son, and he became aware of their conspiracy and his cannibalistic meal.
-He snatched up an axe and pursued them with the intent to kill the sisters.
+Philomela was unable to speak because of her injuries, and so she wove a tapestry (or a robe) that told her story and sent it to Procne.
+Procne was incensed by her husband's actions and killed their son Itys (or "Itylus") in revenge.
+She boiled Itys and served him as a meal for Tereus.
+After Tereus ate Itys, the sisters presented Tereus with the severed head of his son, revealing the conspiracy.
+Tereus grabbed an axe and chased the sisters intending to kill them.
 They fled but were almost overtaken by Tereus at Daulia in Phocis.
-In desperation, they prayed to the gods to be turned into birds and escape Tereus' rage and vengeance.
-The gods transformed Procne into a swallow and Philomela into a nightingale.
-Subsequently, the gods would transform Tereus into a hoopoe.
+The sisters desperately prayed to the gods to be turned into birds and escape Tereus' rage and vengeance.
+The gods transformed the two sisters into a swallow and a nightingale.
+Although the earlier Greek accounts say that Procne became the nightingale, and the tongueless Philomela the silent swallow (which are more consistent with the facts of the myth), Roman authors tended to swap the bird metamorphosis of the two sisters.
+Ovid himself stayed neutral on the matter, not naming which sister became which bird.
+Subsequently, the gods transformed Tereus into a hoopoe.